AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 ![image](./historic-hash-path.png)

 This system of content addressing is used for snapshotting both append-only and indexed trees.
-Block 3 updated leaf 0, which could only happen in an indexed tree and it should be clear that the same method of hash path retrievel works in this case.
+Block 3 updated leaf 0, which could only happen in an indexed tree and it should be clear that the same method of hash path retrieval works in this case.
 It enables us to serve merkle membership requests for any block in time whilst only storing the changes that occur with each block.

 Despite this method of only storing changes with each block.
-Historical trees will still require a signifcant amount of data and as it stands there is no ability to prune the history meaning nodes either store all history or no history.
+Historical trees will still require a significant amount of data and as it stands there is no ability to prune the history meaning nodes either store all history or no history.

 ## Updates to Block Building

 Though still in the design stages, we are moving towards a system of block-building where there will inevitably be 2 chains.
 The first being a `finalized` chain that is considered immutable.
 The second will have less certainty over its finality, meaning we have to consider its state updates to be susceptible to re-org or rolling back.
 We will refer to this as the `pending` chain.
 It is likely that the pending chain will become `finalized` in batches as large rollups are produced.
-That is to say that it it unlikely blocks will be finalized individually but as so-called `epochs` of say 32 blocks.
+That is to say that it is unlikely blocks will be finalized individually but as so-called `epochs` of say 32 blocks.

 ## Images

-Taking the 3-stage (uncommitted, committed, snapshotted) state architecture outlined above, we can make the concept generic and introduce the term `image` representing a cahe of 'pending' state accumulated through a selection of blocks on top of the `finalized` chain state.
+Taking the 3-stage (uncommitted, committed, snapshotted) state architecture outlined above, we can make the concept generic and introduce the term `image` representing a cache of 'pending' state accumulated through a selection of blocks on top of the `finalized` chain state.
 The world state module will create an `image` for every tree at every block on the pending chain as it is read from L1.
 Additionally, images can be requested on demand for block-building activities and later destroyed.
 Images that extend beyond the previous pending epoch will not duplicate the state of that epoch.
 Instead they will reference the image at the tip of that epoch.
 All images will reference the `finalized` store.

 The process by which data is read and or written is very similar to the current system of committed/uncommitted state.
 Writes go into the image's cache of updates.
 Reads will first check the cache before deferring to the finalized store.